INFORMATION FOR NEW RIDERS

 WHAT TO WEAR

 Clothing specific to road cycling will be the most comfortable, you can spend a fortune on some of the kit but it isn't essential.
-The club has it's own specific kit available from Ride on Holbrook Road or for more economically priced items Aldi or Lidl do occasionally sell cycling kit that is perfectly adequate for a beginner.
+The club has it's own specific kit available from our suppliers kit website, please log in to the members only section of this website for webb address and password.
+We also has occasional kit nights where samples of our kit and sizing garments are available.
+Alternatively very economically priced items that are perfectly adequate for beginner are occasionally available from Aldi or Lidl.

 For winter riding you will need a good wind-proof jacket.
 Don't have bare knees in cold weather, use long cycling tights, 3/4 length tights, knee warmers or leg warmers (whichever you prefer to keep your knees warm).